dashed-slug/wallets/readme.txt

 What follows is step-by-step instructions:

-1. Make sure that you have **at least WordPress version 3.8** installed, and that you are running on **at least PHP 5.5.**
+1. Make sure that you have **the latest WordPress version** installed, and that you are running on **at least PHP 5.6.**
-   For security reasons, you are **strongly** recommended to use the latest version of WordPress.
+   Even though the plugin has been tested on WordPress 3.8 and PHP 5.3, for security reasons you are **strongly** recommended to use the latest version of WordPress and a supported version of PHP.
+   [Check to see here](http://php.net/supported-versions.php) if your PHP version is currently supported for security issues.
+   As of 2017, anything below 5.6 has reached its end-of-life and is no longer supported.

 2. **Install and activate the Wallets plugin.** For general information on installing WordPress plugins, you can consult the [relevant WordPress documentation](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).